 BIB 548.
 Contextualization.
 3 hours.
 Sp.
+Three-year rotation.

 An examination of the critical issues involved in presenting and applying the Gospel in other cultural contexts.
 Particular emphasis will be given to balancing faithfulness to the biblical text with meaningfulness within culture.